jayfid/restaurant-challenge/README.md

 ## Technology Choices
 NodeJS was chosen to get a working prototype done quickly.
 NodeJS itself is performant enough to parse the number of records we have with no performance tuning.
 Using NodeJS, an ETL module, API, and webpage can all be produced with minimal setup time.
-I chose to use the csv, express, and mongo npm packages to handle the plumbing of parsing, serving, and storing resources.
+I chose to use the csv, config, express, and mongo npm packages to handle the plumbing of parsing, configuring, serving, and storing resources.

 MongoDB was chosen for the backend because of the ability to easily handle the number of records we're throwing at it as well as the ability to modify schema without install scripts or database updates.
+For this project, we'll be writing to the db alot more than reading, but in a read world scenari the inverse would be true and mongo would be well suited.

+I used jQuery to simplify frontend ajax activity.
+I chose to use my person css library `vinylsiding` to speed up styling.

+## API
+The API consists of a single GET endpoint at `/restaurants`.
+The get params _type_ and _grade_ are available to  limit the search.

 ## Installation
 This app requires access to a mongodb instance.
-See (their website)[https://www.mongodb.com/] for installation instructions.
+See [their website](https://www.mongodb.com/) for installation instructions.

-To download the data used for this exercise, use (this link)[https://data.cityofnewyork.us/api/views/43nn-pn8j/rows.csv?accessType=DOWNLOAD].
-When creating the env vars, set the CSV_LOCATION to the location of that file.
+To download the data used for this exercise, use can run `./getDataFile.sh` from the root directly, or follow [this link](https://data.cityofnewyork.us/api/views/43nn-pn8j/rows.csv?accessType=DOWNLOAD).
+When creating the env vars, set the SOURCE_FILE to the location of that file.

 Create a `.env` file in the root directory.
 The following variables are required
 ```